 - salt to taste

-- In a medium sized saucepan over medium high heat add the olive oil and the onion.
+- In a medium sized saucepan over medium high heat add the olive oil, the garlic and the onion.
 Sauté until tender.

 - Add the beans, cumin, chili powder, lime and salt.
 Heat until warm.

 - Remove from the stove and mash the beans until they reach desired consistency.

 - Top with cilantro, and cojita cheese if desired.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.

 Do I sauté the Garlic with the onions and olive oil??

 Yes!
 Thanks for noticing that was missing..
 All fixed!